Irishbecky91/TheWaggingTailor/README.md

     <dt><a href="#" target="_blank" alt="Home Page">Home Page</a></dt>
     <dd>The home page is the main entry page to the site, it introduces the people involved in the store and gives a sneak peek into some of the products:
         <ul>
             <li><strong>Main Image</strong> - This feature is an image underneath the navigation bar and Custom Orders message bar.
-The image displayed is a of a dog wearing an outfit sold in the store, with the company name and logo also displayed.
+The image displayed is of a dog wearing an outfit sold in the store, with the company name and logo also displayed.
             </li>
             <li><strong>Introduction Cards</strong> - Directly underneath the Main Image is a welcome message and a set of three cards that display the person/pet's name, image and a short text piece about each one.
             </li>
-            <li><strong>Product Carousel</strong> - Next is the Product Carousel which displays some of products sold in the store.
-Clicking on the button will bring you to that specific products page.
+            <li><strong>Product Carousel</strong> - Next is the Product Carousel which displays some of the products sold in the store.
+Clicking on the button will bring you to that specific product's info page.
             </li>
             <li><strong>Category Cards</strong> - These cards invite the user to view products related to the categories 'Warm Wear' and 'Accessories'.
 There is a short description of the category and a link for the user to go to the category's product page.
             </li>